 Must I be registered with a club to compete in a Masters’ event?

-Yes, you must be registered with a public or private club in order to compete in any Masters’ event, as well as registering online for a Master’s competitor card.
-There is no physical National or FIS card issued, however, a couple of weeks after registering online, you should be able to go to the Alpine Canada website ACAPoints.ca and search for your name; besides your name is your competitor number which you will renew annually.
+Yes, you must be registered with a public or private club in order to compete in any Masters’ event, as well as registering online for a Master’s competitor card for the first time.
+There is no physical National or FIS card issued, however, a couple of weeks after registering online, you should be able to go to the Alpine Canada website http://www.alpinepoints.ca and search for your name; besides your name is your competitor number which you will renew annually.
 Note: You will not receive a notification from Alpine Canada or Alpine Ontario that you have a number.